grizzy255/wg-quickrs-router/docs/BUILDING.md

 ## 1. Installation

-You can either build from scratch or use Docker.
+Build from scratch using the instructions below.

 Clone the repository: